pbrogan12/chem/Chapter-7.md

 ### Why do we need confidence intervals?
 ---

-> A **confidence interval** (or **interval estimate**) is a range (or an interval) of values used to estimate the true value of a population paramter.
+> A **confidence interval** (or **interval estimate**) is a range (or an interval) of values used to estimate the true value of a population parameter.
 A confidence interval is sometime abbreviated as CI.

 ---

-> The **confidence level** is the probability 1 - a (such as 0.95, or 95%) that the confidence interval actually does contain the population parameter, assuming that the esimation process is repeated a large number of times.
+> The **confidence level** is the probability 1 - a (such as 0.95, or 95%) that the confidence interval actually does contain the population parameter, assuming that the estimation process is repeated a large number of times.
 (The confidence level is also called the **degree of confidence**, or the **confidence coefficient.**)

 ---